senses-smart-mirror/senses-docs/docs/widget-development/introduction.md

 In this section you will find more information about how to <strong>create</strong> your own widgets and <strong>import</strong> them onto the Smart Mirror.

 ::: tip Please note
-In the whole section we will refer to the Senses CLI [Github](https://github.com/senses-smart-mirror/senses-cli) - [NPM](https://npmjs.com)
+In this section we will refer to the Senses - CLI [Github](https://github.com/senses-smart-mirror/senses-cli) - [NPM](https://npmjs.com)
 :::

 ## Required knowledge

-In order to start developing your own widget and share them with the community it is good to have some knowledge / experience with the following.
+In order to start creating your own widget and share your creation with the community it is good to have some knowledge / experience with the following.

 1. Vuejs (2)
 2. Nodejs & Express